Charles E. Peterson: Creation of the profession of the preservation architect

 According to many contemporary preservation architects, Peterson "almost singlehandedly invented and developed the profession of historical architect."
 In a similar vein he is considered to be "the father of modern restoration techniques."
 From his start with the National Park Service in the 1930s, Peterson continually advocated for training of architects in the proper restoration of buildings that respected their history, technology, and authenticity.
 A continual theme of his was the inadequacy of most architects' work on historic buildings:

 The shortcomings of architects in the field of historical restoration began long ago.
 It became clear, even in the days of Latrobe, that the most talented designers could not always be trusted around important landmarks. ...
 Some of our most stylish architects have proposed—and have carried out—gruesome butcheries on historic buildings. ...
 The architectural profession should police its own ranks, if for no reason than that many laymen have done their homework in history (as a hobby) and are today well ahead of architects.

 Peterson explained that there are very few people who understand older buildings and how they are constructed and "as a result, things happen to historic buildings that should not happen to a doghouse."

-Architects could not simply learn from books and drawings, but had to experience an old building in all its unrestored, disheveled, shabbiness: "The man who doesn't get his hands dirty on the job will never know enough."
-Peterson's work in this regard has helped spawn innumerable training programs for architects, such as that offered by the Heritage Conservation Network, that provide hands-on training on a wide variety of techniques from documentation to pointing with lime mortar.
+He believed that architects could not learn from books and drawings, but had to experience buildings directly: "The man who doesn't get his hands dirty on the job will never know enough."
+Peterson's work in this regard has helped inspire training programs for architects, such as that offered by the Heritage Conservation Network, that provide hands-on training in various techniques from documentation to pointing with lime mortar.

 Legacy

-Peterson's legacy can be summed up by his tireless efforts to establish historic preservation as a professional endeavor.
-He made essential contributions to how old buildings should be documented and architects trained.
-Every holder of a degree in historic preservation should also credit Peterson for the origins of their education.
+Peterson's legacy is defined by his advocacy for the establishment of historic preservation as a formal professional discipline.
+He contributed significantly to the development of standards for architectural documentation and professional training.
+Consequently, the foundations of modern degree programs in historic preservation are frequently attributed to his early initiatives.
 Lastly, Peterson established a scholarly basis for building interventions.
 No longer was an antiquarian aesthetic ethic acceptable for historic preservation; all work had to be documented and changes well substantiated with historical records.

-Peterson served as the first president of the Association for Preservation Technology International.
-A 2006 issue of its APT Bulletin featured remembrances by his colleagues.
+The January 2006 issue of the Association for Preservation Technology International's APT Bulletin featured remembrances of Peterson by his colleagues.